Travel report: The Five Rivers Cycle Route

 Reichenschwand

-Well fortified, we cycled on to Henfenfeld, where we came full circle.
-From here we had cycled to Neumarkt.
-Now we only needed to find our hotel in Reichenschwand.
-That should have been easy, but it wasn't for us because we had overlooked bike path signs or there were none.
-On the whole tour it became apparent that it is better to ride at least in pairs so that no signposts are overlooked.
-By the way, this day's stage was the least beautiful on the whole tour.
-The Dormero Schloßhotel is an imposing castle with a large park, perfect, stylishly modernized with the latest design, with large rooms, spacious bathroom and a huge TV.
+The Dormero Schloßhotel is an impressive castle with a large park, perfectly, stylishly modernized with the latest design, with large rooms, spacious bathrooms and a huge TV.
 The restaurant was closed.
-There was a notice in the room that however the bar was open when the reception was busy.
-However, the receptionist did not want to serve drinks, although she was serving food and drink to the participants of a seminar in front of our eyes.
-So we went to the place, which seemed to be deserted, but did not find any restaurant.
-Now it turned out to be advantageous that we had eaten so sumptuously for lunch.
-On the TV we saw another Donna Leon movie and wanted to turn it off, but we did not succeed.
-We called the front desk, who sent a technician, who also didn't know any advice.
+There was a note in the room saying that the bar was open when reception was occupied.
+However, the receptionist didn't want to serve drinks, even though she was serving food and drink to the participants of a seminar in front of us.
+So we went into the deserted town but couldn't find a restaurant.
+Now it turned out to be an advantage that we had eaten such a sumptuous lunch.
+We watched a Donna Leon movie on the TV and wanted to turn it off, but we couldn't do it.
+We called reception, who sent a technician who didn't know what to do either.
 Then the receptionist came, reached behind the big screen and pulled out a cable.

 Show more Show less